litestar-org/litestar/docs/lib/usage/starlite-app/index.rst

 Routers & Router Handlers should be registered on it.

 .. seealso::
-   You can learn more about registering routes at: :ref:`/lib/routing:Registering Routes`
+   You can learn more about registering routes at: :ref:`Registering Routes </lib/routing:Registering Routes>`

 Starlite also provides additional functionalities like managing application state, handling static files, logging and much more through this ``app`` instance as well.
 The next few chapters of the documentations will shed a more detailed look into